KWeatherwalks/KWeatherwalks.github.io/aboutme.md

 My experience with Python, Java, Matlab, and R facilitates learning new languages, packages, and frameworks.

+## Contact Me

 I am currently seeking roles related to data science and engineering, as well as backend development.
 Reach out to me at kevin.weatherwalks@gmail.com to talk more about how I can help your team.

+---

-#### Things I enjoy
+## Things I enjoy

 - Organizing my work with Todoist and Notion so I can GTD.
-- Learning German, French, Spanish, and Korean on Duolingo by practicing for 15 minutes every day.
+- Learning German, French, Spanish, and Korean on [Duolingo](https://www.duolingo.com/profile/kweatherwalks) by practicing for 15 minutes every day.
 - Walking and hiking with my fiancée around the parks in Newark while catching Pokémon in Pokémon Go.
 - Improving my writing, editing, and reading skills with [Elevate](https://elevateapp.com/).
 - Cooking — it's an activity that blends scientific thinking and artistic creation in a delightful way.